ericclack/racket-candy-crush/doc/part1.rst

    (map candy->bitmap (list 1 5 1 5 1 5))

 You should see 6 pieces of candy -- pretty cool hey?
-You can try longer lists to see what happens.
+You can try longer lists and different numbers to see what happens.

 From the REPL to our game code
 ------------------------------